- HCM310 - Healthcare Services and the Consumer

 Credit Hours: 3

-A course for students beginning a major in health care professions.
-Students examine and apply data to their professions with an emphasis placed upon the understanding of the basic principles, techniques and applications involved with analysis, synthesis and utilization of data.
+A course for students beginning a major in healthcare professions.
+Students examine and apply data to their professions with an emphasis placed upon the understanding of the basic principles, techniques and applications involved with analysis, synthesis and utilization of data and research methodology.
 Focus will be placed on using data for empirical research.
-Prerequisite: UCC MATH 101 or higher.
+Prerequisite: MATH 101 (or higher), HCM 302 both with a grade of C or higher.
 Restricted to Health Sciences major/minor.

 Credit Hours: 3